 - What do you want the couple to feel on their wedding day?
 Do you want to focus on jokes, or do you want to focus on sentimental words to make them feel special and loved on their wedding day?

 I’ll give you an example of how this can go wrong when we give in to pressure.

-I was attending a wedding a few years ago.
+I attended a wedding a few years ago.

 During the speeches, a person delivered a hilarious speech.
 The audience was literally gasping with laughter.
-BUT the person giving the speech is well known to be a hilarious person.
+BUT the person giving the speech is well known as a hilarious person.
 They regularly deliver speeches to crowds that are filled with well-thought-out jokes.
-They knew the audience members well, and they knew how to deliver the speech.
-It was the perfect balance of funny and loving while matching the person who delivered it.
+Plus, they knew the audience members well, and they knew how to deliver the speech to meet their humour.
+Overall, it was the perfect balance of funny and loving while matching the person who gave it.

-However, the person who was scheduled to give the following speech panicked.
+The person who was scheduled to give the next speech panicked.
 I remember sitting at the table with them before they went up, and I could see they were shaken.
 Right before they were called to deliver their speech, they were scribbling wildly on a napkin, and I knew they had scrapped their original speech and were trying to create something on the fly to try and meet the tone of the previous speech.

-What happened was they were unprepared.
+They were unprepared.
 They were out of their comfort zone, and they weren’t confident in what they were saying.
-This person isn’t known to be funny, so their forced humour wasn’t genuine and it felt awkward.
+This person isn’t known to be funny, so their forced humour wasn’t genuine, and it felt awkward.

 Because they were telling jokes for the sake of telling jokes, they weren’t well thought out or purposeful, so the speech ended up sounding mean and harsh because they were just flinging insults at the groom.